 Supreme Court of the United States

-Kimberly Penix was in the top of her class when she earned her law degree from the Howard University School of Law in Washington, DC.
+K.L.
+Penix was in the top of her class when she earned her law degree from the Howard University School of Law in Washington, DC.
 She then served as a judicial clerk in the Superior Court of the US Virgin Islands.
 Following her clerkship, she was an associate attorney in a general practice law firm, representing clients in state and federal court.
 She continued her professional journey by joining the faculty at the University of Wisconsin Law School, where she taught criminal appellate litigation and civil practice skills.
-She is now in private practice representing clients in property and appeals.
+She is now in private practice representing clients in appeals.

 Author, “How a Case Gets to the Wisconsin Supreme Court,” Inside Track:Wisconsin State Bar, May 2015